-Fraudulent messages, sometimes referred to as phishing, is a common method attackers use to trick and scam others into giving up their personal information such as passwords, credit card numbers, social security number, or other sensitive data.
+Fraudulent messaging, sometimes referred to as phishing, is a common method attackers use to trick and scam others into giving up their personal information such as passwords, credit card numbers, social security number, or other sensitive data.
 Fraudulent messages can be sent through an email, SMS (text message), in-app message, or messaging apps.

 What to do if you think you've received a phishing message

-TikTok will never contact you asking for your account details.
 It's important to remember that scammers may try to trick you into sharing your personal information, usually by email or through an in-app message.

 In general, if you see or receive a suspicious message, email, video, or link, don't open it and report it to us immediately.
 Keep in mind: